-Performance outcomes Acceptable outcomes h. protect downstream and adjacent properties;i. protect and enhance riparian areas.
-PO22 No acceptable outcome provided.
-Design and construction of the stormwater management system: (0) utilise methods and materials to minimise the whole of lifecycle costs of the stormwater management system; and (6) b. are coordinated with civil and other landscaping works.
+Design and construction of the stormwater management system:

+- utilise methods and materials to minimise the whole of lifecycle costs of the stormwater management system; and - b. are coordinated with civil and other landscaping works.

 Note - To determine the standards for stormwater management system construction refer to Planning scheme policy - Integrated design.

-Native vegetation where not located in the Environn nental areas overlay PO23 No acceptable outcome provided Reconfiguring a lot facilitates the retention of native vegetation by: a. incorporating native vegetation and habitat trees into the overall subdivision design, development layout, on-street amenity and landscaping where practicable; b. ensuring habitat trees are located outside a development footprint.
+Native vegetation where not located in the Environmental areas overlay

+Reconfiguring a lot facilitates the retention of native vegetation by:

+- incorporating native vegetation and habitat trees a. into the overall subdivision design, development layout, on-street amenity and landscaping where practicable; - ensuring habitat trees are located outside a b. development footprint.
 Where habitat trees are to be cleared, replacement fauna nesting boxes are provided at the rate of 1 nest box for every hollow removed.
-Where hollows have not yet formed in trees > 80cm in diameter at 1.3m height, 3 nest boxes are required for every habitat tree removed. c. providing safe, unimpeded, convenient and ongoing wildlife movement; d. avoiding creating fragmented and isolated patches of native vegetation. e. ensuring that biodiversely impacted upon but are habitats is not adversely impacted upon but are maintained and protected; f. ensuring that soil erosion and land degradation does not occur; g. ensuring that quality of surface water is not adversely impacted upon by providing effective vegetated buffers to water bodies.
-Noise PO24 AO24
+Where hollows have not yet formed in trees > 80cm in diameter at 1.3m height, 3 nest boxes are required for every habitat tree removed. - providing safe, unimpeded, convenient and ongoing wildlife movement; - avoiding creating fragmented and isolated d. patches of native vegetation. - ensuring that biodiversity quality and integrity of habitats is not adversely impacted upon but are maintained and protected: - f. ensuring that soil erosion and land degradation does not occur; - ensuring that quality of surface water is not g. adversely impacted upon by providing effective vegetated buffers to water bodies.